 You don’t need special equipment to sign them

 Unlike electronic signatures and digital signatures, you don’t need special equipment to sign wet signatures.
-All you need is a pen to scribble your signature on the document given to you.
+All you need is a pen to sign the document given to you.

 Cons of Wet Signatures